 Using a floured rolling pin, roll it into a large rectangle roughly 17″x 12, making the rectangle so that one of the longest sides is closest to you.

 To make the filling: Use your fingers to spread the softened butter onto the dough keeping 1/2" away from edges.
 This will seem odd, but this technique prevents the filling from leaking out while rising.
-Mix cinnamon, sugar, and salt in small bowl.
+Mix cinnamon, sugar, flour, and salt in small bowl.
 Evenly distribute the mixture on top of butter.

 Then use your bench scraper to begin rolling up the dough into a log starting with the long edge closest to you.
 Use a little extra flour on the bench scraper each time to help pick the dough up from the surface.
 Don’t worry if it sticks a little, just use a little more flour dust.
 Roll it down to the top edge and pinch the edge to the dough log to seal it.